jc-prg/remote/docs/BACKLOG.md

 * OK - Queue for send and query
 * OK - Caching for interfaces
 * OK - Set value via API (e.g. volume)
+* OK - Return message and code for each API call (to be processed by client) -> to be checked if own or HTML return code

+* IN PROGRESS - Add / edit scene ...
 * IN PROGRESS - Integrate sonyapilib: basic function; registration via web-interface open
 * IN PROGRESS - add KODIjson (basic commands work, to be tested and additional commands to be added)

-* Return message and code for each API call (to be processed by client) -> to be checked if own or HTML return code

 ## automated testing